 - a.
-Development shall demonstrate passive solar benefits, (heating, ventilation, cooling and lighting) in accordance with Policy DE1, through the layout and design of the site, and orientation and design of buildings. - b.
-All major development (see glossary) shall meet the following sustainable construction standards
+Development shall demonstrate passive solar benefits, (heating, ventilation, cooling and lighting) in accordance with Policy DE1, through the layout and design of the site, and orientation and design of buildings. - All major development (see glossary) shall meet the following sustainable construction standards until superseded by national prescribed standards.

-Development type By April 2013 2 2013 - 2016 3 2016 3 Residential Code for Sustainable Homes level 3 (In full) Code for Sustainable Homes level 4 (In full) Code for Sustainable Homes level 5 (In full) Non-residential BREEAM Excellent
+By April 20132 $2013 - 2016^3$ 20163 Development type Residential Code for Code for Code for Sustainable Sustainable Sustainable Homes level 3 Homes level 4 Homes level 5 (In full) (In full) (In full) BREEAM Non-residential Excellent c.

-- c.
 Where on-site provision of renewable technologies is not appropriate, new development can meet CO2 reduction requirements through off-site provision by making 'allowable solutions contributions'.
-Funds gathered will be used for wider energy efficiency and energy generation initiatives. - d.
-The use of combined heat and power (CHP), and/or combined, cooling, heat and power (CCHP) with district heating is encouraged.
-Within the identified "District Heating Priority Areas" and strategic allocations, as shown on the Proposals Map, major development shall:
+Funds gathered will be used for wider energy efficiency and energy generation initiatives.